pnp/sp-dev-fx-webparts/samples/angular-ngofficeuifabric-file-upload/README.md

   - `gulp serve --nobrowser`

 ## Features
-This Web Part illustrates the following concepts on top of the SharePoint Framework & AngularJs:
+This web part illustrates the following concepts on top of the SharePoint Framework & AngularJs:

 - `BaseService`: By injecting this Angular Service, GET, POST, UPDATE & DELETE requests can be made easily.
 It's a resuable service.
 - `CustomFileChange`: It's a custom Angular directive.
 It binds the file with model on file change event.